 (A continuation of MATH 140.)
 Prerequisite: MATH 140.
 A study of integration and functions.
-The aim is to demonstrate fluency in the language of calculus; discuss mathematical ideas appropriately; model and solve problems using integrals and interpret the results; and use infinite series to approximate functions to model real world scenarios.
+The aim is to demonstrate fluency in the language of calculus; discuss mathematical ideas appropriately; model and solve problems using integrals and interpret the results; and use infinite series to approximate functions to model real-world scenarios.
 Focus is on techniques of integration, improper integrals, and applications of integration (such as volumes, work, arc length, and moments); inverse, exponential, and logarithmic functions; and sequences and series.
-Students may receive credit for only one of the following courses: MATH 131, MATH 132, MATH 141, or MATH 221.
+Students may receive credit for only one of the following courses: MATH 131, MATH 132, or MATH 141.